hpy-git/myTheme/README.md

 ## FAQ

+*** Is this an Active Project? ***
-- This is an active work and will receive an update from time-to-time.
+- Yes, This is an active project and will receive an update from time-to-time.
 As this captive portal is also the theme that I'm using for my Hotspot Network.

+*** All routerOS supported? ***
-- Not tested on RouterOS v5.xx and below, if you use this theme on -v5.xx router-os and something is broken, there will be no support for fixes.
+- This is not tested on RouterOS v5.xx and below, if you use this theme on -v5.xx router-os and something is broken, there will be no support or fixes.

+*** Is this free? ***
+- Yes!
+This project is totally free but I will really appreciate donations especially if my works has been a great tool to help you.

 ---